 Many runners play their music way too loud, which damages the eardrums and the internal mechanisms of the ear.

-The best way to avoid this issue is to keep the music down, but also not where earbuds at all.
+The best way to avoid this issue is to keep the music down, but also not wear earbuds at all.

 Reason #2: Blood Vessel Constriction